davidplrobinson/docker/README.md

-# docker_install
+# docker
-Installs docker to ubuntu
+Just a collection of scripts that install docker and various containers.